 Some important topics, like performance or maintainability, aren’t covered by particular standards and specifications, but are only accessible through literature.
 (A future edit of this article may cover recommendations.)

 Not necessarily after but while familiarizing with the specs, it will be useful to put the knowledge into practice.
-That means: coding.
-Coding and developing as much as possible.
+That means: developing.
+Developing as much as possible.

 One of the greatest aspects about web development is probably that the results show immediately—save an .html file, open it in a browser, test any content, structure, styling, scripting changes instantly.